 - Spray bottle with water

-Put a final layer of Mod Podge
+Finally, I added a final layer of Mod Podge to seal everything.

 I cut the reverse image an applied a nice coat of Mod Podge where I wanted to place the image.
 Then, I pressed the image firmly on the Mod Podge.
-You have to carefully take out all the air from under (you can use an old credit card and gently scrape the image).
+You have to carefully take out all the air from under (I like to use an old credit card and gently scrape the image).

-And here comes the “patience” step.
+And here comes the “patience” step

 The image says “Patience” and that’s what it took!
 If you want to be sure you got all the white paper, let it dry a bit.
 If you see some white, apply more water and rub gently again with your fingers.
 It’s a long process but it’s worth it!

 In the end, I found that the Mod Podge was too sticky and it’s not recommended to put food on it, so I ended up spraying a coat of “Low Odour Clear Matte” from Krylon on it.
-It worked out just fine!